crolllab/IBIOL-compute-resources/README.md

 - `scontrol hold job jobID` to hold a job
 - `scontrol release job jobID` to release a job

+## GPU access

+LEGcompute has a total of 8 powerful GPUs for machine learning.

 # Future improvements (under construction)

 Please use the sign-up form above to communicate your needs for resources and improvements.
 This way, we know about your needs and will keep you updated.

-## GPU access

-LEGcompute and IBIOLcompute have a total of 8 powerful GPUs for machine learning.

-## IBIOLcompute

-Access to IBIOLcompute will be opened depending on demand.

 ### Remote desktop access (VNC) for Ubuntu